MASILab/tbi_ct_lesion_segmentation/README.md

 ```
 `singularity run --nv tbi_ct_lesion_segmentation.sif ${INPUT_DIR} ${OUTPUT_DIR} ${GPU_MODE}`

-In order to make use of the `--nv` flag, the host computer must have a CUDA-compatible GPU with correct Nvidia Drivers and CUDA installation.
+In order to make use of the mandatory `--nv` flag, the host computer must have a CUDA-compatible GPU with correct Nvidia Drivers and CUDA installation.
+Note that the `--nv` flag is required even if not setting `GPU_MODE=1`.

-## Non-Singularity Directions (possible for re-training)
+## Non-Singularity Directions (recommended if re-training)

 ### Directory Setup
 Create data directories and subdirectories as below.
 Training will be